Mohammed Valli Moosa: Detention without trial

-The drafting of the South African Constitution
+South African Constitution

 Valli's portfolio on the National Executive Committee of the ANC from 1991 to 1994 was the negotiations to end Apartheid.
 As a result, he was responsible for the work of the Negotiations Commission and reported directly to the NEC on all matters related to the negotiations.

 As secretary and chief executive of the ANC Negotiations Commission, Valli represented the ANC at CODESA.

 He was responsible for the conduct and the management of the negotiations with the Apartheid Government, including: the drafting of the Interim Constitution; the transitional arrangements for the smooth handover from apartheid to democracy; management of the internal processes within the ANC; consultations with stakeholders; and management of the media and communications.

 After South Africa's first democratic elections in 1994, Valli was elected to the Constitutional Assembly.

 As the ANC's chief negotiator in the Constitutional Assembly until 1996, he participated in the writing of the final Constitution.
 The democratic Constitution was adopted on 11 October 1996.

 Former president Nelson Mandela signed the constitution into law in Sharpeville, Gauteng, on 10 December 1996.

 Political office (1994–2004)

 After the adoption of the Constitution in 1996, President Mandela appointed Valli Moosa as minister of constitutional development.
 In this role he played a major role in the dismantling of Apartheid structures and the establishment of democratic institutions of governance.

 In the 1999 elections Valli was once again elected to parliament.
 President Mbeki appointed him as minister for environment and tourism.

 During this time, he established the Great Limpopo Transfrontier Park by overseeing the removal of the fence between the Kruger National Park and Mozambique's Limpopo National Park.
 He famously introduced South Africa's first laws regulating the use of plastic shopping bags.

 He hosted the 2002 Johannesburg UN World Summit on Sustainable Development.

-He represented South Africa at various sessions of the UN Convention on Climate Change and was appointed as the Global facilitator for the final negotiations on the Kyoto Protocol at the seventh Conference of the Parties (COP7) held in Marrakech in 2001.
+He represented South Africa at various sessions of the UN Convention on Climate Change and was appointed as the Global facilitator for the final negotiations on the Kyoto Protocol at the seventh Conference of the Parties (COP7) held in Marrakesh in 2001.